-At the same time as the maximum upward flux appears, the particle concentration is at its maximum (Fig. 10b).
+At the same time as the maximum net upward flux appears, the particle concentration is at its maximum (Fig. 13b).
 Throughout the later part of the afternoon and early evening, the net emission flux decreases in parallel with decreasing particle concentrations.
-Thus, an interesting question is whether the net emission number flux can explain the increase in aerosol number concentration during the day and the peak in concentration at 15:00 LT.
-By using values of the median net emission flux in Fig. 10b, it is possible to make a rough estimation of the expected increase in mixed layer particle concentration resulting from the emission flux.
-A source of $\sim\!4000$ particles $\mathrm{m}^{-2}\mathrm{s}^{-1}$ would need roughly seven hours to increase the particle number concentration by ~0.1 cm-3 in an assumed 1000 m thick mixed layer.
+Thus, an interesting question is whether emission can explain the increase in aerosol number concentration during the day and the peak in concentration at 15:00 LT.
+By using values of the median net emission flux in Fig. 13b, it is possible to make a rough estimation of the expected increase in mixed layer particle concentration resulting from the flux.
+A net source of ~ 4000 particles m-2 s-1 would need roughly seven hours to increase the particle number concentration by $\sim 0.1 \text{ cm}^{-3}$ in an assumed 1000 m thick mixed layer.
 Here it has been assumed that the emitted particles are evenly distributed in this 1000 m deep layer.
 In reality, a particle source at the surface will build up a particle gradient that is largest close to the source but decrease with height within the surface layer.
-This means that the emission flux will have a somewhat higher influence on the particle concentration at the top of K34 than higher up in the mixed layer.
-However, even when considering this, the increase in particle number concentration with ~0.5 cm-3 between 08:00 and 15:00 LT seems too high to be explained only by the observed emission flux.
-Hence, even though the emission fluxes contribute to the median number concentration increase during the day, it seems that some additional source mechanisms are necessary to explain the diurnal cycle of the particle number concentration within the 0.5-2.5 μm diameter range.
-One of these additional mechanisms could be in-cloud processing by Aitken or smaller accumulation mode particles (Zhou et al., 2002).
+This means that an emission from the surface will have a somewhat higher influence on the particle concentration at the top of K34 than higher up in the mixed layer.
+However, even when considering this, the increase in particle number concentration with $\sim 0.5 \,\mathrm{cm}^{-3}$ between 08:00 and 15:00 LT seems too high to be explained only by the observed net emission flux.
+Hence, even though emission contribute to the median number concentration increase during the day, it seems that some additional source mechanisms are necessary to explain the diurnal cycle of the particle number concentration within the 0.5-2.5 μm diameter range.
+One of these additional mechanisms could be incloud processing by Aitken or smaller accumulation mode particles (Zhou et al., 2002).

-Figure 10c shows a comparison between the median diurnal cycle of the vertical flux of particles with $D_p = 0.5 - 2.5 \, \mu \mathrm{m}$ (from Fig. 10b) and the corresponding diurnal cycle for particles with $D_p = 0.25 - 0.45 \, \mu \mathrm{m}$.
+Figure 13c shows a comparison between the median diurnal cycle of the net vertical flux of particles with $D_p = 0.5$ -2.5 μm (from Fig. 13b) and the corresponding diurnal cycle for particles with $D_p = 0.25$ -0.45 μm.
 In both these median diurnal cycles, the anthropogenic sector has been excluded.
-To exclude the anthropogenic sector does obviously not change the sign of the flux of 0.25-0.45 $\mu \mathrm{m}$ particles.
+To exclude the anthropogenic sector does not change the sign of the flux of 0.25-0.45 μm particles.
 At night time, fluxes of particles within both diameter intervals are low.
-However, when turbulence increases in the morning, upward fluxes of the $0.5-2.5\,\mu m$ population and downward fluxes of the $0.25-0.45\,\mu m$ population appear.
-The deposition flux of the $0.25-0.45\,\mu m$ population is driven by turbulence, and a parameterization of the deposition velocity for different particle diameters within the OPC size range will be provided in an upcoming paper.
-In the next section we instead will look a bit closer at the emission flux of the $0.5-2.5\,\mu m$ particles.
+However, when turbulence increases in the morning, net upward fluxes of the $0.5-2.5 \,\mu\text{m}$ population and net downward fluxes of the $0.25-0.45 \,\mu\text{m}$ population appear.
+We will now look a bit closer at the net emission flux of the $0.5-2.5 \,\mu\text{m}$ particles in next section.